billyiad/superstore-sales-analysis/README.md

 Furniture significantly underperforms.
 Despite generating $741K in sales, its net profit contribution is minimal.

 ### 3. Discount Threshold
 Profit turns **negative when discounts exceed ~30%**.
-High-discount transactions are the primary driver of losses, particularly in the Furniture category.
+High discount transactions are the primary driver of losses, particularly in the Furniture category.

 ### 4. Loss-Making Sub-Categories
 | Sub-Category | Total Loss |